mrshivusinghyadav-wq/Assignment/README.md

 **Assignment-PW** is a **practice-focused repository** containing **Data Analytics assignments**, maintained by **Shivansh Yadav**.
 This repository documents **weekly and daily assignment work** completed as part of the **PW Skills curriculum** and personal practice.

-⚠️ **Important Notice (Read Carefully):**
+⚠️ **Important Notice:**
-All assignments in this repository are **property of PW Skills**.
-They are shared here **strictly for fair use, educational practice, and revision purposes only**.
+All assignments in this repository are **property of PW Skills** and are shared **strictly for fair use and educational practice only**.

-❌ Do **NOT** misuse this content
+❌ Do not misuse
-❌ Do **NOT** submit it as your own work
+❌ Do not submit as your own work
-❌ Do **NOT** use it for commercial or unethical purposes
+❌ Do not use commercially or unethically

----

-## 📌 Repository Scope

-This repository is intended for:
-- ✔️ Assignment practice and revision
-- ✔️ Portfolio demonstration of hands-on work
-- ✔️ Personal reference

-This repository is **NOT**:
-- ❌ A learning/tutorial platform
-- ❌ Official PW Skills material
-- ❌ A substitute for coursework or instruction

-If you want theory-based learning, this repo is **not** meant for that.

 ---